 Upon arrival in Punta Arenas we discovered that our packs were behind us by about 5 hours, challenge #1 of 750.
-We also had some assumptions (along with several others) about availability of transport from the airport.
+We also had some assumptions (along with several others) about the availability of transport from the airport.
 No taxis, no buses, nada; just us and our bagless existence standing outside the airport looking toward the horizon.
-Fortunately a lovely airport worker stepped out and offered us (along with a few other travelers) a ride to our hostel, how fantastic.
+Fortunately, a lovely airport worker stepped out and offered us (along with a few other travelers) a ride to our hostel, how fantastic.

 The hostel owner was super friendly and helped us get our bearings as we began our travels.
 We stayed in Punta Arenas for only a couple days before moving onward to Puerta Natales but we were there long enough to see with our own eyes the pure love of mayonnaise that was being enjoyed by the culture.
 I thought donuts were “the thing”, I was wrong!
 If you envision an overzealous use of whipped cream and exchange it for mayonnaise, you’ve just about got it.
-The standard hotdog comes complete with mayonnaise, diced tomatoes and sliced guacamole incase you were wondering.
+The standard hotdog comes complete with mayonnaise, diced tomatoes and sliced avocado in case you were wondering.

-Puerta Natales is a boomin’ little town that seems to exist solely to act as a jump off spot for tourists to reach Torres Del Paine National Park.
+Puerta Natales is a boomin’ little town that seems to exist solely to act as a jump-off spot for tourists to reach Torres Del Paine National Park.
 We passed through with enough time to stock our packs, eat lunch and hop on the next bus bound for the park.
 We’d already been on a bus for a few hours so what was a few more?
-At one point during our trip down to the park everyone was directed to get off the bus in the middle of nowhere; and I do mean nowhere.
+At one point during our trip down to the park, everyone was directed to get off the bus in the middle of nowhere; and I do mean nowhere.
 My Spanish was pretty choppy going into this trip so getting and giving information took a good deal of effort.
 Great place to dive in; Chileans speak very fast!
 All I know is that we switched busses, why?
 I have no idea.
 It was an unsettling feeling to be let out far away from civilization with no understanding of what was happening.
 It’s one of those times when you exercise trust and hope in tandem.

-Nevertheless we arrived at Torres Del Paine National Park and began hiking straight away.
+Nevertheless, we arrived at Torres Del Paine National Park and began hiking straight away.